wwoast/constantina/docs/INSTALL.md

 Shared hosting environments may require you to bundle a bit of code together to support your Python application.
 The `make-venv.sh` script will create a directory of all the Python files and requirements that you need to run Constantina on another site.
-You'll likely want to edit on the `constantina.ini` config paths and other directory paths to match the specifics of where your server's Constantina files live.
+Make a copy of this script named `make-yoursite-venv.sh` and modify the configuration parameters to match your hosting situation.

 **NOTE**: If you diverge from using `~/constantina` and instance name `default` for your virtualenv, you will need to add a configuration lookup path in the top of `shared.py` so